About the Long-Term Numbers

 How Often are the Projections Updated?

 National occupational projections are developed on a 2-year schedule and most States follow a similar schedule.
-The next National projections cycle will cover the period from 2010-2020 and will be available in November of 2011 from the Bureau of Labor Statistics.
-Data from most States will not be available until late 2012.
+The next National projections cycle will cover the period from 2014-2024 and will be available in November of 2015 from the Bureau of Labor Statistics.
+Data from most States will not be available until mid 2016.
 Employment projections are developed by each State and therefore are subject to work schedules and other related constraints of each State.
 Once the participating states have completed their next round of projections, updates will be made to this site.

 Projection data accessible from this site are the responsibility of each agency that developed projections.
 The accuracy of projections for individual occupations is subject, of course, to error because of the many unknown factors that will affect the economy over the projection period.
 While occupational employment projections and related job outlook information can provide valuable inputs to the career decision-making process, they should not be the sole basis for a choice of career.